annotell/public-docs/docs-src/docs/kognic-io/inputs/cameras.md

 ```

 :::tip Use dryrun to validate input
-Setting `dryrun` parameter to true in the method call, will validate the input using the Input API but not create any inputs.
+Setting `dryrun` parameter to true in the method call, will validate the input using the API but not create any inputs.
 :::